Thamud: Islamic sources

 The Islamic exegetical tradition adds detail to the Quran's account.
 Accordingly, the Thamud were a powerful and idolatrous tribe living in Hegra, now called Madāʼin Ṣāliḥ, the Cities of Ṣāliḥ—in northwestern Arabia.
 When Salih began to preach monotheism, the Thamud demanded that he prove his prophethood by bringing forth a pregnant camel from solid rock.
 When God permitted the prophet to do this, some of the tribesmen followed Salih, while many powerful leaders continued to oppose him.
 After giving birth, the camel drank all the water from a well every two days and then produced enormous amounts of milk for the people.
 But it was hamstrung and eventually killed by nine people of Thamud, who then attempted but failed to kill Salih himself.
 Having failed to save his people, Salih warned that they would be destroyed after three days.
 On the first day, their skin would turn yellow; on the second day, red; and on the final day of destruction, black.
 This came to pass, and Thamud was annihilated.
 The traditional Muslim view is that the destruction of Thamud occurred before the prophethood of Abraham.

 A hadith tradition preserved in the Ṣaḥīḥ al-Bukhārī collection narrates that the Islamic prophet Muhammad called Hegra "the land of Thamud" and did not allow his troops to drink from its wells or to use its water, and to never enter its ruins "unless weeping, lest occur to you what happened to them."
 The stone constructions of Hegra are actually mostly from the Nabataean period, especially the first century CE.
 The ninth-century Muslim scholar Ibn Saʿd believed that the Thamud were the Nabateans.

-A poem attributed to Umayya ibn Abi-ṣ-Ṣalt, a Meccan contemporary of Muhammad who refused to accept Islam, contains a reference to the camel and Thamud.
-In Umayya's account, there is no Salih.
-Instead, the camel is killed by a certain "accursed Aḥmar", and the camel's foal stands upon a rock and curses Thamud, leading to the tribe's annihilation except for a single lame woman who is spared to spread the message of the destruction.
-Whether the poem is genuinely by Umayya or is a post-Islamic creation is a matter of debate.

 Some Islamic sources claim that the Banu Thaqif tribe, an Arab tribe from Ta'if in the period of Muhammad, was descended from a survivor of the Thamud (sometimes a slave of Salih).

 Thamudic script

-Thamudic is an aggregate name for some 15,000 inscriptions from all over Arabia, which have not been properly studied and identified as separate languages.
-The name is a misnomer from the nineteenth century, when such texts were discovered in areas associated with the Thamud in the Islamic tradition.
-There is no special connection between these scripts and the tribe of Thamud.
+Thamudic is an aggregate name for some 15,000 inscriptions from pre-Islamic Arabia, which have not yet been properly studied and categorized into their distinct languages.
+The name arose in the nineteenth century, when many people asserted that the Thamud tribe was responsible for the creation of these inscriptions.
+However, since then, it has become widely accepted among epigraphists that there is no evidence justifying a connection between these inscriptions and the tribe of Thamud.